The call for applications for a fair data economy testbed is now open

 The application process will be implemented as part of Sitra’s IHAN project, which is building a model for a European fair data economy.
 In a fair data economy, successful digital services are based on trust and they produce value for everyone.
 With digital services, trust between individuals and organisations is built on the ethical control of data, which is based on the transparency of data collection, control, exchange and sharing.

-The application process opened on 25 March 2021 and will stay open until further notice.
+The application process opened on 25 March 2021 and will stay open until 17 September 2021.
 More detailed application instructions and selection criteria are available on the Sitra website.